 However, do not think that the teachers are fully briefed.
 You need to inform each teacher about your child’s diabetes.
 Tell them what signs they should watch for and let them know that your child may need to snack.

 In case your kid is on CGM or insulin pump therapy, you need to tell the teachers that the pump might produce sounds, that might indicate a falling or rising glucose.

 When this happens, is crucial the teacher be aware that your kid needs to stop and consume a snack or make a correction to this pump.

 Tell teachers that this might occur several times during the year and that your kid is empowered to take care of things.
 Let the staff know that the pump is an important medical device and that it cannot be stored.

 Never assume that school staff and teachers understand type 1 diabetes.
 For successful type 1 diabetes management at school the key lies in education and information.

-Talk with the school staff, and your kid will have all the foundation necessary for a successful school year.
+Talk with the school staff, and your kid will have all the foundations necessary for a successful school year.

 For the older students preparing for entrance exams, essays and college are customary.
 Arrangements need to be done to make snack breaks during SAT/ACT.
 However, it is necessary to be set well previously.

 Another thing that can be previously negotiated is extra time to take the exams.
 Managing type 1 diabetes is a journey, and you should not ignore that when you write your college essay.